KTern/docs-center/docs/content/digital-projects/project-hub/clone-and-create/_index.en.md

 The main use of “clone and create” is to create process activities by linking the project plan and GSI.
 This helps with a reduction in time consumption on creating tasks with redundant names under each phase.
 This allows the user to create tasks with unique names, rather than duplicating the tasks with the same set of names, under different phases.

-## How to Create Process Activities using Clone and Create
+## Create Process Activities using Clone and Create

 ![clone-create-landing-page](https://storage.googleapis.com/ktern-public-files/product-documentation/Clone%20and%20Create/clone-create-landing-page.png)